-With both, I am actively searching for writers who identify as being from marginalized communities.
+I am actively searching for writers who identify as being part of marginalized communities.

-In fiction, I love encountering new, vibrant worlds that feel like they extend beyond the borders of the page.
-I am drawn into a story by parent/child relationships, themes of reconciliation and redemption, strong non-romance relationships (especially where you would expect romance), and misunderstood rivals.
-Really, I am taken in by stories that push characters to find out who they are in relation to themselves and to one another.
+I love encountering new, vibrant worlds that feel like they extend beyond the borders of the page without detracting from the central narrative.
+I am drawn into a story by parent/child relationships (especially with adult children or non-traditional families), themes of reconciliation and redemption, strong non-romance relationships (especially where you would expect romance), and misunderstood rivals.
+Really, I am taken in by deeply ethical stories; i.e. stories that foreground how characters relate to one another and how those connections situate them in their world.
 Also heists...
 I want to read all the heists.

 While I love reading YA, I do not represent it.
 I would love to include it in my list, but I don't have infinite free time, and there are other agents who will be much better champions of your YA works.
 (This also includes NA and MG.)

 Scripts, poetry collections, and cookbooks.
-While I think they're each wonderful forms of writing, I would have no idea what to do with them.
+I think they're each wonderful forms of writing, but I would have no idea what to do with them.

 Stories centered around sexual violence.
 I will very seldom respond favorably to stories that incorporate rape or sexual assault into narratives, especially if those sorts of inclusions are simply meant to "heighten the stakes" or show how villainous an individual is.